jlink/how-to-specify-it/README.md

 }
 ```

-> but `predictRev` is not easier to write than reverse — it is exactly the same function!
+> but `predictRev` _is not easier to write than reverse_ — it is _exactly the same function_!
 >
 > This is the most obvious approach to writing properties — to replicate the implementation in the test code — and it is deeply unsatisfying.
-It is both an expensive approach, because the replica of the implementation may be as complex as the implementation under test, and of low value, because there is a grave risk that misconceptions in the implementation will be replicated in the test code.
+It is both an _expensive_ approach, because the replica of the implementation may be as complex as the implementation under test, and of _low value_, because there is a grave risk that misconceptions in the implementation will be replicated in the test code.
 “Expensive” and “low value” is an unfortunate combination of characteristics for a software testing method, and all too often leads developers to abandon property-based testing altogether.
 >
-> We can finesse the problem by rewriting the property so that it does not refer to an expected result, instead checking some property of the result.
-For example, reverse is its own inverse:
+> We can finesse the problem by rewriting the property so that it does not refer to an expected result, instead checking some _property_ of the result.
+For example, `reverse` is its own inverse:

 ```java
 @Property